Lattices in a product of trees, hierarchically hyperbolic groups, and virtual torsion-freeness: Non-virtually torsion-free lattices

-\begin{prop} $\Gamma$ is a uniform $(T_1\times T_3)$-lattice which does not permute the factors. \end{prop} This can be easily deduced by endowing $\Gamma$ with a graph of lattices structure in the sense of \cite[Defintion~3.1]{Hughes2021a} and then applying \cite[Theorem~A]{Hughes2021a}.
-Instead we will provide a direct proof. \begin{proof} The group $\Gamma$ acts on Bass-Serre tree $\calt_3$ and also on $\calt_1$ via the homomorphism $\psi:\Gamma\to T_1$ defined by taking the surjection $\Gamma\twoheadrightarrow\Lambda$.
+\begin{prop} $\Gamma$ is a uniform $(T_1\times T_3)$-lattice which does not permute the factors. \end{prop} This can be easily deduced by endowing $\Gamma$ with a graph of lattices structure in the sense of \cite[Definition~3.2]{Hughes2021a} and then applying \cite[Theorem~A]{Hughes2021a}.
+Instead we will provide a direct proof. \begin{proof} The group $\Gamma$ acts on its Bass-Serre tree $\calt_3$ and also on $\calt_1$ via the homomorphism $\psi:\Gamma\to T_1$ defined by taking the composition of the surjection $\Gamma\twoheadrightarrow\Lambda$ and the projection $T_1\times T_2\to T_2$.
 The diagonal action on the product space $\calt_1\times \calt_3$ is properly discontinuous cocompact and by isometries.
+Indeed, the action is clearly cocompact since $\calt_1/\Gamma=\calt_1/\Lambda$ is a finite graph and $\calt_3/\Gamma$ is a finite graph by construction.
+The action is properly discontinuous since by construction the only elements which fix a point in $\calt_1\times\calt_3$ are finite order and every torsion subgroup is finite.
 The kernel of the action is trivial, since the only elements which could act trivially are the torsion elements.
-However, these all clearly act non-trivially on $\calt_3$.
+However, these all clearly act non-trivially on $\calt_3$ by elementary Bass-Serre theory.
 Thus, the action is faithful.
 We conclude that $\Gamma$ is a uniform $(T_1\times T_3)$-lattice. \end{proof}

 It remains to show $\Gamma$ is not virtually torsion-free.